arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-beginner.md

 {% assign count = site.posts | where: "category", "Simple" | size %}

-# Free Beginner Tarot Spreads
+# Free Beginner Tarot & Oracle Card Spreads

 {{ count }} spreads built for readers who are still learning.
-None of them require memorized card meanings.
+None of them require memorized card meanings — they work with tarot or oracle cards.
 Each position has a clear prompt so the reading makes sense even if you're working from a guidebook.

 The best starting point is the 3-card daily check-in spread.
-It's short enough to do every morning without making tarot feel like a commitment, and doing it consistently is the fastest way to build fluency with the cards.
+It's short enough to do every morning without making divination feel like a commitment, and doing it consistently is the fastest way to build fluency with your deck.

 If you just got a new deck and don't know where to start, do the deck interview spread first.
 It gives you a structured way to get a feel for how that specific deck communicates before you try anything more complex.